 This vehicle has airbags.

 A rear seat is a safer place to secure a forward-facing child restraint.
-See Where to Put the Restraint $\Rightarrow$ 77.
+See Where to Put the Restraint \Rightarrow 74.

-In addition, the vehicle has a passenger sensing system which is designed to turn off the front outboard passenger frontal airbag under certain conditions.
-See Passenger Sensing System \$\dip\$ 66 and for more information, including important safety information.
+In addition, the vehicle has a passenger sensing system which is designed to turn off the front outboard passenger frontal airbag and knee airbag under certain conditions.
+See Passenger Sensing System ⇒ 63 and Passenger Airbag Status Indicator ⇒ 105 for more information, including important safety information.